jonfryd/tifoon/README.md

 Tifoon runs forever until stopped (CTRL + C) or killed.
 It might be a good idea to launch Tifoon within a Linux/UNIX `screen` so it runs in the background in a way that is detached from your terminal.

+TCP SYN stealth scanning is used when executing Tifoon with root/administrator privileges; unprivileged execution results in the slower (sometimes much slower!)
+TCP connect scanning being used.

 It is also possible to run the application directly with Maven's Exec plugin.
 From the root of the cloned GIT project: